-- There are no juvenile court cases in 2018 to look at access to counsel. - With respect to diversion practices, the community may want to consider a few things: - Allowing warning letters for the lowest risk youth - Having a process for sealing records for youth on diversion with law enforcement and JCMS, as required by statute. - ensure fees are similar to court costs (even with the sliding scale) - o use graduated sanctions, where youth are given incremental consequences or rewards, as opposed to discharging them unsuccessfully as a first response.
+- This county is not required to provide counsel at the time of filing and the rates for access to counsel is much lower than the state average. - With respect to diversion practices, the community may want to consider a few things: - Allowing warning letters for the lowest risk youth - Having a process for sealing records for youth on diversion with law enforcement and JCMS, as required by statute. - o ensure fees are similar to court costs (even with the sliding scale) - o use graduated sanctions, where youth are given incremental consequences or rewards, as opposed to discharging them unsuccessfully as a first response.

+Table 22.
 Percent of Youth in Juvenile Court Who Had Access to Counsel (2018) n